Ten writing mistakes that cause a reader to stumble

 4. Calling a character by a title rather than a name

 This is usually an attempt to avoid either repeating a name or using an unclear pronoun.
-(When there are multiple people in a scene, you sometimes can't tell who "him," "her," or "they" refers to.)
+(When there are multiple people in a scene, you sometimes can't tell who "he," "she," or "they" refers to.)
 But in a limited third-person point of view, the POV character wouldn't refer to someone whose name they know as "the girl" or "the accountant," and they certainly wouldn't refer to themselves that way.

 In the following example, Joseph is the POV character.